 I love teaching, and am always up to trying anything new, interesting, and daring that helps people learn better.

 I am a massive study abroad proponent; done well it is the most powerful pedagogical tools we have.
-Over the last 30 years I have developed and led award-winning health and sustainability themed study abroad programs in eleven countries (New Zealand, Australia, Fiji, UK, China, Switzerland, Antartica, France, Belize, India, France), many of which have been subsequently adopted and replicated by other institutions.
-In the summers, I also engage our students in own anthropological fieldwork, inviting them to join projects on the ground to get an experience in doing anthropology.
+Over the last 30 years I have developed and led award-winning health and sustainability themed study abroad programs in eleven countries (New Zealand, Australia, Fiji, UK, China, Switzerland, Antartica, France, Belize, India, France), many of which have been subsequently adopted and replicated by other institutions (like the Antartica program).
+In the summers, I also engage our students in our own anthropological fieldwork, inviting them to join projects on the ground to get an experience in doing anthropology.
 Students can also learn about the research process in the lab too, and I created a large lab-based undergraduate research apprenticeship program for our School that is going strong, and has to date served 1000s of our students.

 I am currently open to accepting potential graduate students for the Anthropology, Global Health, or Environmental Social Science PhD programs.
 In mentoring graduate students (and post docs), my focus is on helping each to develop a sophisticated skill set (theories and methods) that allows to address complex questions at the intersection of culture, health, and environmental research.
 I work closely with other faculty in our School in training graduate students, all of whom develop sophisticated research skills by working collaboratively with us on team projects through the Culture, Health, and Environment Lab.
 This means our advisees get the chance to interact closely with an array of faculty on different ongoing projects, while also developing their own specific domains of expertise over time that contributes uniquely and importantly to that team.
 This approach has proven success: grad student lab members advance rapidly and successfully into their own careers, with strong publication records, experience in mentoring others, impactful teaching records, and a proven ability to work well in diverse teams.
 Please feel free to reach out to me if you are applying into our programs.